 What this news tells us about the future

 What does this mean for you?
-Well, outside of inflation, other areas have been slow to respond the these rate cuts — mortgage rates, for example, remain stubbornly high — but that doesn’t mean they’re not working.
+Well, outside of inflation, other areas have been slow to respond to these rate cuts — mortgage rates, for example, remain stubbornly high — but that doesn’t mean they’re not working.

 The bottom line on interest rates